 WHAT YOU DESERVE

-No longer will you get a form in the mail and worry that you do not understand what it is telling you.
-No more meetings with professionals where they use terms you do not understand.
-No more wondering if you have taken the steps needed to protect your financial future.
+You’ll no longer get a form in the mail and worry about understanding it.
+No more meetings with professionals using unfamiliar terms.
+No more wondering if you have done enough to protect your financial future.

-This is a traumatic time in your life, and you probably will not feel like making decisions every day.
-Your financial guide has no financial incentive to sell you a product, so you can take your time making the right decision for you.
-You can focus more on your well-being than on remembering what you must do next.
+This is a traumatic time in your life.
+You may not feel like making decisions every day.
+You can take your time making the right decision.
+That way you can spend more time focusing on your well-being and less on remembering what to do next.

 Once the chaos settles down (and it will), you still have help a phone call, email, or text away.
-You know that “steering corrections” can happen to keep your plan running smoothly.
-You have new opportunities and risks pointed out to you before you reach them.
+You get “steering corrections” to your plan to keep it running smoothly.
+I’ll point out new opportunities and risks before you reach them.

 A Clear Financial Game Plan